-Day 1: The doorbell rang and when I opened it, there you were, a beautiful three-year-old little princess who was barely 34 inches tall.
+Day 1: The doorbell rang, and when I opened it, there you were, a beautiful three-year-old little princess who was barely 34 inches tall.
 You had a small white stuffed animal kitty tucked underneath your left arm, a thumb stuck tight in your mouth, and on top of your head was a pigtail that looked like a palm tree.
 Your smile warmed my heart as I said hello and showed you the room you would be sleeping in for the next 30 days.
-Little did anyone know that the 30 days would turn into 90 days and 90 days would soon turn into 180 days and 180 days would somehow turn into 1,273.
+Little did anyone know that the 30 days would turn into 90 days, and 90 days would soon turn into 180 days, and 180 days would somehow turn into 1,273.

 There have been court hearings.
 Counseling sessions.
 And more court hearings.
-Nights when I would tuck you into bed and you would look up at me with your innocent big brown eyes and ask with a shaky voice if you could stay with us forever.
-It broke my heart to not be able to confidently give you the secure answer you needed.
+Nights when I would tuck you into bed, and you would look up at me with your innocent big brown eyes and ask with a shaky voice if you could stay with us forever.
+It broke my heart not to be able to confidently give you the secure answer you needed.
 Or deserved.

 But sweet baby girl, the question you have been asking, the one in which you want to know if you can live with us forever, has finally been answered.
 And the last name you have been begging to write at the top of your school papers can now be written.
 Yes, you can live with us forever.
 And yes, you can now tell the world your last name is Kearns.

 As of July 7th, 2017, day 1,274, we are officially “Kearns—Party of 3”.

 Here are a few pictures from our special day…

 (My parents, whom she adores, also shared this special day with us)